 CORK PUBLIC MUSEUM – Creating a Future for Cork’s Past

 Since opening in 1945, Cork Public Museum has actively collected, exhibited and cared for a wide range of objects related to Cork’s diverse historical heritage.
-The present collection is made up of about 40,000 objects covering a variety of subjects such as archaeology, natural sciences, as well as the political, cultural and social history of Cork city and county.
-As well as the accessioned material, Cork Public Museum currently has loans from institutions such as UCC, the National Museum of Ireland and many other private individuals.
+The present collection is made up of about 40,000 objects covering a variety of subjects from archaeology and natural sciences, to the political, cultural and social history of Cork city and county.
+In addition to the accessioned material, Cork Public Museum currently has loans from institutions such as UCC, the National Museum of Ireland and many other private individuals.
 Approximately 9-10% of the collection is currently on long-term loan from other institutions or individuals.

 The Museum collection can be categorised under the following headings: Archaeology; Civic History; Social and Economic History; Political and Military History; Natural Sciences; and Photographic/Image.
 Below is a sample of the objects in our collections, showcasing the extent of these categories.

 Archaeology has always been an integral part of the collecting ethos of CPM.
-The museum’s first curator, M J O’Kelly (1945-63), was also Professor of Archaeology at UCC during his tenure here.
-Under his stewardship, the museum acquired and (still) exhibits the material from the many exhibitions carried out by O’Kelly and his colleagues throughout Cork and Munster.
-Indeed it is artefactual assemblages from excavations carried out since 1945 that form the largest portion of our archaeological collections.
+The museum’s first curator, M. J. O’Kelly (1945-63), was also Professor of Archaeology at UCC during his tenure here.
+The museum continues to exhibit the material from the many excavations carried out by O’Kelly and his colleagues throughout Cork and Munster.
+Indeed, artefactual assemblages from excavations carried out since 1945 form the largest portion of our archaeological collections.
 The following periods are represented in the collection: Mesolithic, Neolithic, Bronze Age, Early Medieval, Later Medieval, and Post Medieval.
-It is estimated that the museum currently holds 25 – 30,000 archaeological objects made up of isolated finds/acquisitions to large assemblages of material unearthed in the hundreds of excavations conducted in Cork over the last sixty years or so.
+It is estimated that the museum currently holds 25 – 30,000 archaeological objects, ranging from isolated finds/acquisitions, to large assemblages of material unearthed in the hundreds of excavations conducted in Cork over the last sixty years or so.
 There are also examples of archaeological objects that had once resided in private ownership.

 (Above) General view of the museums archaeological display cases.